gavinschultz/gavinschultz.github.io/_posts/2015-02-01-C09D-C0AD-initialize-hud-gauges.md

 C0A7: 20 05        BRA $C0AE   Jump
 ```

 We're setting a couple of address registers before we jump to a subroutine.
-Without any true certainty, we can take a guess at what's going to happen based on these registers.
+Without any certainty, we can take a guess at what's going to happen based on the data pointed to by these registers.

 The X address refers to an arbitrary area in RAM that we haven't previously touched; the "nice round number" of the address suggests that we might be loading some variables or data into here.